Environmental Quality Incentives Program (10.912)

 Applicant Eligibility

-Individual/family farmers and ranchers who face serious threats to soil, water, and related natural resources, or who need assistance with complying with Federal and State environment laws.
-A participant may be an owner, landlord, operator, or tenant of eligible agricultural lands.
-Limited resource producers, small-scale producers, producers of minority groups, Federally recognized Indian tribal governments, Alaska natives, and Pacific Islanders are encouraged to apply.
+Agricultural producers who face serious threats to soil, water, and related natural resources, or who need assistance with complying with Federal and State environment laws.
+A participant may be an owner, landlord, operator, or tenant of eligible agricultural lands or non-industrial forestlands.
+Limited resource producers, small-scale producers, social disadvantaged individuals, federally recognized Indian tribal governments, Alaska natives, and Pacific Islanders are encouraged to apply.

 Beneficiary Eligibility